 Exemptions are defined as property or a portion of the property value that has been removed from the assessment roll, thus excluded from taxation.
-In the State, there are approximately many different exemptions and/or special assessments that qualifying property owners and lessees can apply for
+In the State, there are many different exemptions and/or special assessments that qualifying property owners and lessees can apply for.

-There are two types of exemption: full exemption and partial exemption.
+There are two types of exemptions: full exemption and partial exemption.
 Exemption is granted based on the portion of the property used for a qualifying purpose.
 If the entire property is used for a qualifying purpose, it is 100% exempt.
 If only a portion is used for a qualifying purpose, only that portion is exempted.

 The bulk of exemptions fall into the specific organization category.
 The most common qualifying entities are religious, fraternal, literary, benevolent, or charitable.
-Property for which this type exemption is requested must be actively occupied and used by the organization in a way that furthers its stated purpose.
+Property for which this type of exemption is requested must be actively occupied and used by the organization in a way that furthers its stated purpose.
 The property must also be reasonably necessary to carry out that purpose.
 Any portion of a property that does not meet these criteria is subject to assessment and taxation the same as all other taxable property.

 Additionally, individual taxpayers may apply for disabled Veterans, Surviving Spouse of a Veteran, or an Active Duty Military Service Member Exemption.
 These exemptions apply to the applicant’s property taxes.

 Specially assessed properties are valued using an assessment technique that results in a lower taxable value than would be the case if the usual assessment practice were used.